-Starting to test about 19 days before the start of your next period is important because it will give you the best chance of detecting your initial surge.
+- For our Ovulation Test, we recommend you start testing 19 days before the start of your period.
 To figure out when that is, you’ll need to determine your average cycle length and subtract 19 days from that number — the number you end up with is the cycle day you should start testing.
-For example: If you have a 28-day cycle, you’d begin taking ovulation tests starting on cycle day 9.
+If you have a 28-day cycle, you’d begin taking ovulation tests starting on cycle day 9.

 Bottom line: "Normal" has more than just one look

-Tracking your LH is one of the most powerful at-home tools science has given us to predict ovulation and our fertile window, but it’s easy for the worries of “is my LH normal?” to put a major damper on the LH-tracking experience.
+Tracking your LH is one of the most powerful at-home tools science has given us to predict ovulation and our fertile window to increase our chances of getting pregnant — but it’s easy for the worries of “is my LH normal?” to put a major damper on the LH-tracking experience.
 By understanding that there’s a range of LH values considered “normal” on each cycle day and that the patterns of LH around ovulation can take different forms, you’ll be better armed to embrace your unique pattern of LH, and also have a better understanding of when something might be off.

 This article was reviewed by Dr. Jennifer Conti, MD, MS, MSc.
 Dr. Conti is an OB-GYN and serves as an adjunct clinical assistant professor at Stanford University School of Medicine.